AtlasIndustries/bnetlauncher/README.md

 ## Contributors

+* dafzor, for the original work on bnetlauncher
 * internet coder Maruf for ghost tray icon fix code
 * github Ethan-BB for the new parameters to launch games on battle.net
-* github RobFreiburger and iMintty for Starcraft Remastered and Destiny 2 support respectively.
+* github RobFreiburger and iMintty for StarCraft Remastered and Destiny 2 support respectively.
 * /u/fivetwofoureight for creating and allowing me to use his icon.
 * /u/malecden, Maverick, /u/sumphatguy and others for their help pointing out bugs.
 * github jbzdarkid for fixing some typos in the documentation.
-* github jacobmix for crash bandicoot 4 addition
+* github jacobmix for Crash Bandicoot 4 addition